RonsDev/BlueCtrl/README.md

 * Linux (Fedora, Ubuntu...)
 * Mac OS X
 * PlayStation 3

-One of the problematic operating systems is Microsoft Windows because it doesn't work if another Bluetooth input service is active which is the case on most Android systems.
+* Windows

+Please note that if you want to use this app with Microsoft Windows, you probably need to disable a conflicting Android service.
 For more information look at:

   https://github.com/RonsDev/BlueCtrl/wiki/Bluetooth-input-service-conflict

 This app requires root permissions because it needs direct access to the Bluetooth adapter.
-Another restriction is that it is only compatible with the default Android Bluetooth stack (BlueZ).
-Especially older Android versions from Samsung and HTC don't meet this requirement.
+Another restriction is that it is only compatible with a specific Bluetooth stack that is called BlueZ, which is used on many but not all devices with a Android version smaller 4.2.